sungwoncho/meteor-mailman/README.md

 ## Manual switch

 You can call the method `activateMailgirl` to switch mailgirl on and off.
-The method is available on both server and client in development environment only.
+The method is available on server in development environment only.

 `activateMailgirl` takes a Boolean argument indicating whether you want to turn it on or off.
 The argument defaults to `true`.